ELynx/screeps-world/README.md

 * [Screeps Script](https://github.com/slothsoft/screeps-script)

-TIP OF THE DAY: Use Room.energyAvailable and Room.energyCapacityAvailable to determine how much energy all the spawns and extensions in the room contain.
-Check if isActive is called, or any other verification is done.

 TIP OF THE DAY: You can output HTML content to the console, like links to rooms. `<a href="url">link text</a>` -> `https://screeps.com/a/url`

 Fatigue based emergent road building.
 CostMatrix has ser-de.